 If you're looking for ways to bust the Ruy Lopez, then this video series is for you!
-Grandmaster Boris Alterman covers several sharp and aggressive opening gambits you can play against the Ruy Lopez.
+Grandmaster Boris Alterman and Grandmaster Ronen Har-zvi cover several sharp and aggressive opening gambits you can play against the Ruy Lopez.
 You receive X top quality videos of Grandmaster analysis on these exciting openings.
 Contents:

 CORDEL-GAMBIT (2 PART SERIES)

 Oskar Cordel (1843-1913) was not so much a top player in Germany but more thought of as a theorists on the game, with many published opening books and magazine articles to his name.
 Nevertheless, the author did leave a lasting legacy of two variations in the Ruy Lopez he championed: the Cordel variation and the Cordel gambit with 1 e4 e5 2 Nf3 Nc6 3 Bb5 Bc5 4 c3 f5?!
 The Cordel gambit can lead to some very strange positions and there are many bizarre responses to it - but ultimately it has never proved to be strictly sound, though it is useful as a surprise weapon when you are looking for wild, tactical games.
 The Cordel gambit has been adopted as such by modern-day grandmasters Ivan Sokolov, Ian Rogers and Jonny Hector.